Wrestling Coaching Staff

 In 1997, Taylor came home from Nationals with three All-Americans and added another in each of the next three seasons.

-To date 13 of Taylor's wrestlers have earned All-America honors, including two in the last seven years.
+To date 13 of Taylor's wrestlers have earned All-America honors, including two in the last eight years.

 Taylor holds an honors degree in health and physical education from East Stroudsburg University, where he assisted the wrestling program for two years, and a master's degree in school administration and supervision from Rider.